airinghost/hugo-theme-icarus-lite/README.md

 Set `link_go: http://example.com` and `link_txt: customText` to add a button at the bottom left-hand of the article card in index or list views; it would open the link you set in a new tab in the browser.

+Set `no_summary: true` to disable the summary for the current post，i.e. to show the full content on the card（this can be set globally in the config）。

 ### (2) Body Text

-Don't forget to insert &lt;!--more--&gt; manually to your post or page file to generate the preview of the article, and it would look better.
+Don't forget to insert &lt;!--more--&gt; manually to your post or page file to generate the preview (summary) of the article, and it would look better.